Site map

 Funding levels remained on track, however increased costs of some components and "snowballing" mission tasks, particularly the addition of the Chinese micro-satellite and a Finnish Mars lander, led to some cost overruns.
 (282)

-According to Lev Zeleniy, Director of the Space Research Institute, IKI, a funding adjustment was made to the Federal Space Program in March-April 2008 for a shortfall in the Phobos-Grunt project.
-(285) As of 2008, the price tug of the project was expected to reach 2.4 billion rubles until 2012 (299):
+According to Lev Zeleny, Director of the Space Research Institute, IKI, a funding adjustment was made to the Federal Space Program in March-April 2008 for a shortfall in the Phobos-Grunt project.
+(285) As of 2008, the price tag on the project was expected to reach 2.4 billion rubles by 2012 (299):

 2,416.5